-Dr. Munir Mandviwalla is Associate Professor of Management Information Systems and Executive Director of the Institute for Business and Information Technology at the Fox School of Business, Temple University.
+Dr. Munir Mandviwalla is Professor of Management Information Systems, Milton F. Stauffer Senior Research Fellow, and Executive Director of the Institute for Business and Information Technology at the Fox School of Business, Temple University.

 Mandviwalla applies design to improve business and society by focusing on topics such as digital transformation, broadband, social media, and IT workforce.
 His research has been published in top journals including MIS Quarterly, Information Systems Research, ACM Transactions on Computer Human Interaction, Journal of the Association for Information Systems, Public Administration Review, and others.
 He has created patent pending software and is the co-founder of a Temple University spinoff – PRO Community, LLC on student and employee development.

 Mandviwalla has generated over $9 million in grants and sponsorships from Lockheed Martin, NBCUniversal, Pfizer, Microsoft, SAP, Walmart, Society for Information Management, GE, IBM, National Science Foundation, and others.
 He teaches user experience design and digital innovation, and executive workshops on systems thinking.